The Daisy Chain A-Z

 Joining in – We will encourage your child to participate in all aspects of nursery life.
 As a parent we invite you to come into the nursery at any time and participate in our activities.

 Key Person System – All children are allocated a member of staff as their key person.
 This member of staff is responsible for the home visit (if chosen), settling the child into the nursery, making observations on the child’s development for their records and planning developmentally appropriate activities for your child.
 This staff member is your first point of contact at this nursery.

 Lateness – The nursery closes promptly at 6.00pm.
 Under Ofsted regulations we must ensure two members of staff remain with a child therefore please let us know as soon as possible if you believe you are going to be late so that we can make the necessary arrangements for their continued care.
 A lateness penalty of £10 will be charged for children collected after 6.00pm.

 Medication – If your child is on prescribed medication, then we are able to administer this on your behalf, subject to you signing the medication book.
 If your child is asthmatic and uses an inhaler, or may need an epipen administered, we will need spare medication kept at nursery at all times.
 All prescribed medicine must be clearly labelled with the child’s name and dosage required.
-Medication will be kept in a lockable first aid cabinet, out of the reach of the children.
+Medication will be kept in a cabinet, in a sealed box out of the reach of the children.

 Nursery Fees – Fees are due in advance on the 1st day of every month.
 We accept payment by Standing Order, childcare vouchers or cheque, payable to Daisy Chain Nursery (Emsworth) Ltd.